Updated March 23rd 2020

 Mistakes climbing on the Khyber hill

-Some of the athletes were pedalling too slowly at very low revs by using the large chainring and small sprockets (hard Gear? ) on the rear wheel to climb the Khyber pass.
+Some of the athletes were pedaling too slowly at very low revs by using the large chain ring and small sprockets (hard Gear? ) on the rear wheel to climb the Khyber pass.

 Others were spinning the legs too fast by using too big a sprocket and the small chainring (easy gear? ) on the back wheel..